Alternative fuels

 This category is for mitigation measures related to vehicle fuel policies, vehicle improvements or alternative fuels.

-Fuel quality improvement
+Mitigation – Fuel quality improvements

 A high-quality fuel contains very low levels of sulfur.
 Countries set fuel quality standards in order to guarantee fuel quality.
 This parameter covers any mention of clean fuels or better fuel quality in the transport sector.

-General vehicle improvements
+Mitigation – General vehicle improvements measures

 This parameter identifies any general vehicle improvement measures that are included in the document.